Boundaries Commission Inquiry

 A media release from lgbc 16 July 2020 can be found on the following link

-Residents across the Council local government area (LGA) are invited to make submissions to the Boundaries Commission in relation to the de-amalgamation of the Cootamundra-Gundagai Regional Council.
+Residents across the Council local government area (LGA) were invited to make submissions to the Boundaries Commission in relation to the de-amalgamation of the Cootamundra-Gundagai Regional Council.
 The Boundaries Commission has determined that public notices of the proposal and a call for submissions will be advertised in local and national newspapers.
 Residents can access a “Frequently Asked Questions” document from Councils website www.cgrc.nsw.gov.au/boundaries-commisson-inquiry or www.olg.nsw.gov.au/lgbc.

 The Local Government Boundaries Commission has deferred its public hearings into the demerger proposal.
 “This postponement is necessary to ensure compliance with Public Health Orders enforcing restrictions on gatherings to reduce the risk of transmitting COVID-19″. said Commission Chair Bob Sendt.
 “The public hearings will be deferred until such time as they can be held in accordance with the Local Government Act and open to the public to attend.”
 The Boundaries Commission is extending the period for written submissions beyond the original closing date of 24 April 2020.
 The submission period will remain open until further notice.
 The Boundaries Commission will notify the public of the revised closing date for submissions and the dates and venues for hearings once COVID-19 restrictions on gatherings are lifted.
 At least 40 days’ notice will be given of these dates.
 Written submissions can be forwarded to the Local Government Boundaries Commission, Executive Officer, Locked Bag 3015, Nowra NSW 2541 or emailed to EO@lgbc.nsw.gov.au.